A-road Signs

 Lay-bys

 While lay-bys aren't service areas as such, it's worth noting them.
-These are built and run by England's national highway authority and the 1 mile sign should either consists of Diagram 2501 (the blue P sign) or, for larger services, Diagram 2502, which is black-on-white and can include the symbols for parking, toilets, pay phone, tourist information and HGV spaces.
+These are built and run by England's national highway authority and the 1 mile sign should either consists of Diagram 2501 (the blue P sign) or, for larger facilities, Diagram 2502, which is black-on-white and can include the symbols for parking, toilets, pay phone, tourist information and HGV spaces.
 The entrance should have a Diagram 801 sign (the standard parking sign).

 Very large lay-bys are classed as "picnic areas" and treated as a tourist attraction, similar to a scenic viewpoint.
 For this reason, lay-bys that need more than the symbols given above (like those with picnic tables, toilets or refreshments) should use white-on-brown signs.
 This can cover a wide range of roadside car parks, none of which qualify as service areas.